Romekbg/RevueCrafters-API-Automation-Testing/README.md

 - Status code (200 for successful requests)
 - Presence of important fields in the response body (e.g., email, accessToken)
 - Validation of revue creation and deletion.

+## License
+This repository is licensed under the MIT License.

+## Disclaimer
+Please note that the RevueCrafters app/API tested in this project is the property of SoftUni, and this repository only contains my personal testing and automation scripts related to it.